This Backstreet Boys Daughter Wants Dad To Quit Iconic Boy Band

 Thank you to everyone on @pink’s amazing team for hooking us up with great seats to an amazing show.
 And of course thank you @pink for the incredible performance.
 You are brilliant… that was one of the best shows I’ve seen in years.
 Hope to see you again very soon – thank you.

-The Backstreet Boys continue to tour and release new music over 27 years since the debut of their first album Backstreet Boys in 1996.
+The Backstreet Boys continue to tour and release new music over 20 years since the debut of their first album, Backstreet Boys, in 1996.
 The band has sold over 100 million records worldwide, and have maintained their original lineup for almost the entire run of their career.

-The group, which consists of McLean, Howie Dorough, Brian Littrell, Nick Carter, and Kevin Richardson, was formed in Orlando, Florida in 1993 by Lou Pearlman, the man who also founded ‘NSYNC.
-Pearlman would later be convicted of a Ponzi scheme where for twenty years, he would convince banks and individuals to invest in fictitious companies.
-Pearlman would later be convicted and jailed for his crimes which included conspiracy, money laundering, and false bankruptcy proceedings reported the website Crime Museum.
+The group, which consists of McLean, Howie Dorough, Brian Littrell, Nick Carter, and Kevin Richardson, was formed in Orlando, Florida, in 1993 by Lou Pearlman, the man who also founded ‘NSYNC.
+Pearlman would later be convicted of a Ponzi scheme where, for 20 years, he would allegedly convince banks and individuals to invest in fictitious companies.
+Pearlman would later be jailed for his crimes which included conspiracy, money laundering, and false bankruptcy proceedings, reported the website Crime Museum.

 Pearlman died while in custody in 2016.